jeffsrepoaccount/angular-api/README.md

 ## Endpoints

-The endpoints constructed depend on the values supplied in `config.api`. `version` is currently assumed to exist as part of the url.
-For example, if I wish to request data from a `items` endpoint, with `config.api.provider = 'server.com/'` and `config.api.version = 'v2.3'`, the following will be used as the URL endpoint:
+The endpoints constructed depend on the values supplied in `angular-config.api`. `version` is currently assumed to exist as part of the url.
+For example, if I wish to request data from an `items` endpoint, with `angular-config.api.provider = 'server.com/'` and `angular-config.api.version = 'v2.3'`, the following will be used as the URL endpoint:

     'server.com/v2.3/items'